Road Toll Collections Growth Slowdown : ICRA

 Road toll collections to see growth after four quarters of slowdown: ICRA

-ICRA rating agency expects toll collections to witness high single-digit growth in FY19, followed by low double-digit growth in FY20, due to strong growth in sales of medium and heavy commercial vehicles and increase in the wholesale price index (WPI).
+ICRA rating agency expects toll collections to witness high single-digit growth in FY19, followed by low double-digit growth in FY20, due to strong growth in sales of medium and heavy commercial vehicles and an increase in the wholesale price index (WPI).

 ‘Major damper’

-Burla said the latest commercial vehicle sales trend is encouraging with the medium and heavy commercial vehicle (M&HCV) cargo segment witnessing robust growth of 38 per cent during eight months of FY19.
-Further, the average increase in WPI (toll rates are linked to WPI) for FY2019 is expected to be around 4 per cent which is higher than FY18, he added.
+Burla said the latest commercial vehicle sales trend is encouraging with the medium and heavy commercial vehicle (M&HCV) cargo segment witnessing robust growth of 38 percent during eight months of FY19.
+Further, the average increase in WPI (toll rates are linked to WPI) for FY2019 is expected to be around 4 percent which is higher than FY18, he added.

 Median traffic